Director Statement

 As a musician, Derek has performed for over 30 years with Voice of the Turtle (Derek sings, play flamenco guitar, bagpipes, flute, and many other instruments, medieval and modern).

 Derek’s singular style is filled with textures and colors, whether telling stories, playing music, leading workshops or presenting original works.
 Weaving together flights of the imagination with tones and rhythms, his dynamic presentations reaffirm the power of words and the commonly loved language of music.
-A true native of the Bahamas, he carries on the tradition of entertaining and educating wherever he goes, whomever
+A true native of the Bahamas, he carries on the tradition of entertaining and educating wherever he goes, whomever he meets.

 As a filmmaker Derek has just completed a feature length documentary called Before the Trees Was Strange, a story of his family and how they dealt with the issue of racism growing up with a Mother whose fears of being being perceived as black caused her to reject her children’s choices in their lives.

-P1090226Production Notes
+Production Notes

 Making of